JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/Menu Procedures.md

 Checks if a menu item state is a separator.
 ```
-FUNCTION IsMenuItemHighlighted (BYVAL hMenu AS HMENU, BYVAL item AS LONG, _
+FUNCTION IsMenuItemSeparator (BYVAL hMenu AS HMENU, BYVAL item AS LONG, _
    BYVAL fByPosition AS BOOLEAN = FALSE) AS BOOLEAN
 ```
 | Parameter | Description |